 Haylee hits a home run with her next tip.
-Callbacks and Collecting Customer Info are crucial to boosting car count.
+Callbacks and Collecting Customer Info are crucial components to boosting car count.
 By the nature of our business, we must collect phone numbers.
 Having email addresses helps so much as well.
 Sending periodic email blasts is a cheap way to let customers know about specials that you’re offering.
 Even if your client can’t pick up the phone, leaving them a voicemail is a huge opportunity to let them know you’re concerned about their vehicle’s health.

 Tips 10-12 For Making More Money From Each Auto Repair